Overview

 If you suspect you’ve been targeted by a phishing attempt, report it.
 Forward phishy emails to the FTC (reportphishing@apwg.org), the Better Business Bureau, and your office’s tech department.
 Mark suspicious emails as spam, as reporting and flagging these emails will protect you and others from future attacks.

-And, if you need any additional help navigating the ever-changing world of phishing, don’t hesitate to give us a call using the number on your account dashboard
+And, if you’re an Allstate Identity Protection member and need any additional help navigating the ever-changing world of phishing, don’t hesitate to give us a call.
+We’re here to help.